decaporg/decap-cms/website/content/docs/site-generator-overview.md

 Netlify CMS fills this gap.
 You can integrate it into any site built with a common static site generator, including but not limited to Gatsby, Hugo, Jekyll, Next.js, Nuxt.js, Middleman and Gridsome.
 This allows non-technical editors to create and edit content through a solid user interface, abstracting any Git related operations.

 The process for adding Netlify CMS to your site can vary between different generators.
-As a general approach, it has three main steps:
+As a general approach, it has four main steps:

-1. Adding Netlify CMS to your site under the `/admin` route of the published site
+1. Install Netlify CMS under the `/admin` route of your website
-2. Setting up a backend to authenticate CMS users with the Git provider that hosts your source code
+2. Secure access to your website's Netlify CMS
+3. Add configurations for Netlify CMS
-3. Rendering the Netlify CMS generated content as web pages
+4. Render the content provided by Netlify CMS as web pages

 ## Adding Netlify CMS to your site